JuliaGtk/Gtk4.jl/docs/src/howto/nonreplusage.md

 ## GtkApplication

 For larger projects, you may want to use `GtkApplication`, which enables useful functionality based around `GtkApplicationWindow`, `GAction`, `GActionMap`, etc.
-For that you can use the following pattern:
+For that you can use the following pattern in a non-interactive script:
 ```julia
 using Gtk4